Courseiva

 0 output buffer failures, 0 output buffers swapped out

 A network technician is troubleshooting a connectivity issue between two directly connected switches, SW1 and SW2.
 Hosts on VLAN 10 connected to SW1 can ping each other but cannot ping the default gateway or any host on VLAN 10 connected to SW2.
 The interface on SW1 is up/up, but the interface on SW2 is up/down.
-Based on the output from SW1, what is the most likely cause of the problem?
+What is the most likely cause of the problem?

 Answer choices